fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Type:** standardTransformFunction

 **Description:** Transform a Date object into a date/time string using its toISOString method.
 Results in date strings that are suitable for use with both HTML5 "dateTime" inputs and JSON Schema "date-time" format string validation, for example: `2016-11-23T13:05:24.079Z`.
 A non-date object will be treated as `undefined`.
+Note: This function is intended to be used to serialize dates (including time) before storing them in the model.
+You are not advised to store non-serializable objects like Date objects as part of your model, as the framework does not guarantee they will be handled correctly.
+See [the Infusion Model API documentation](http://docs.fluidproject.org/infusion/development/FrameworkConcepts.html#model-objects) for details.

 **Invertibility:** Partly invertible via `fluid.transforms.stringToDate`.